 Step 4: Add Your Google Account

-Once you’ve hit the power button for the first time, the first thing you should do is enter in your Google account.
+Once you’ve hit the power button for the first time, the first thing you should do is enter your Google account.

 Why?